Wednesday, February 19, 2025

 Send commands to Websockets using OBScommander

-1: So what I did was activate websockets on the graphics OBS, set a password.
+1: First turn on websockets on the graphics OBS, set a password.
 I used "Password20"

 2. I setup two scenes